AXOOM/Templates.PortalApp/readme.md

 ## Using

 To install the template run `dotnet new --install Axoom.Templates.PortalApp::*`.
-To use the template run `dotnet new axoom-portal-app --appKey vendorname-appname --friendlyName "My App" --description "my description"`.
+To use the template run `dotnet new axoom-portal-app --vendorName mycompany --appName myapp --friendlyName "My App" --description "my description"`.

+Note: `appName` and `vendorName` must only contain lowecase letters (`[a-z]`)